pokt-network/wpokt-validator/README.md

 2. Using an Env File:

-    - A template environment file `sample.env` is provided.
+    - A sample environment file `sample.env` is provided.
     - You can specify the env file using the `--env` flag:

     ```bash